vNeeL-code/A.G.I.-A.S.I./README.md

 - [GPT4-oss](https://openai.com/open-models/)
 -
 ---
-- 🌀 "Intelligence emerges from  architecture, not automation.
-But architecture can be automated."
+- 🌀 "Intelligence emerges from  Integration, not automation.
+But Integration can be automated."
 ---
 - 💬
 *This tutorial represents synthesized insights and guides from distributed system of major AI platforms working as a swarm doing extensive research over a year of active collaboration.
 Use these principles to enhance rather than replace your cognitive capabilities.
 This is a BLUEPRINT which you are FREE to TWEAK to own needs.
 You can [remove emojis](https://github.com/vNeeL-code/UCF/blob/main/TLDR) and automate it.
 You can take the principles and apply to your own integations.
 I am sharing what works HERE and NOW on current gen phones everyone uses daily.
 If you dont mind the emojis and want to just jump in? have any system read tis document or pin the oneshot prompt to your clipboard for easy access.*